Updated on 2025-09-05 GMT+08:00

 1. Log in to the CSS management console.

-3. In the cluster list, obtain the IP address of the target cluster from the Private Network Address column.
+3. In the cluster list, obtain the target cluster's private IP address from the Private IP Address column.
 Generally, the IP address format is <host>:<port> or <host>:<port>,<host>:<port>.

 If the cluster has only one node, the IP address and port number of this one node are displayed, for example, 10.62.179.32:9200.
 If the cluster has multiple nodes, the IP addresses and port numbers of all nodes are displayed, for example, 10.62.179.32:9200,10.62.179.33:9200.

-4. Find the row that contains the target cluster, and click Access Kibana in the Operation column.
+4. In the cluster list, locate the destination cluster, and click Access Kibana in the Operation column to log in to the Kibana console.

 5. In the Kibana navigation pane on the left, choose Dev Tools.